 - Financial Aid funds committed on the financial aid award are conditional upon the receipt of the actual funds from federal, state, institutional, or external appropriations.
-Typically, funds cannot post to your student account until the Office of Student Financial Aid receives notification that the funds have been received by Appalachian State University and are in the appropriate University account.
-However, note that in the event there are changes in the funding source, that could affect the amount of funds you received, and in some cases, could mean you must return or repay funds. - Additionally, your financial aid is eligible be credited to your student account only if your record clears all eligibility edits.
+Typically, funds cannot post to your student account until the Office of Student Financial Aid receives notification that the funds have been received by Appalachian State University and are in the appropriate university account.
+However, note that in the event there are changes in the funding source, that could affect the amount of funds you received, and in some cases, could mean you must return or repay funds. - Additionally, your financial aid is eligible to be credited to your student account only if your record clears all eligibility edits.
 If your eligibility changes after funds are credited to your account, or eligibility was not properly determined before crediting, you may be required to return or repay funds. - One of the most common reasons that financial aid cannot be credited to a student account is because the student is not registered for the correct number of credit hours.
 Most financial aid awards are based on full-time enrollment, which is at least 12 credit hours for undergraduate students and at least 9 credit hours for graduate students.
 For example, if your financial aid award package is based on your enrollment in at least 12 credit hours and you are enrolled in only 10 credit hours, your funds will not credit to your student account until the discrepancy has been resolved and correct eligibility determined.
-There are several eligibility edits that must be cleared before funds can be disbursed and this is but one example. - Generally, your financial aid will credit to your student account the first week of classes of each semester.
-This is primarily dependent upon filing the FAFSA by the priority processing date and timely submission of any additional requirements. - Federal Direct Loan Funds will not credit to the student's account until the Master Promissory Notes (MPN), Entrance Counseling, and all other loan requirements have been completed by the borrower.
-When your Federal Direct Subsidized/Unsubsidized Loan is credited to your student account, you will receive an email notification to your App State email address.
-When the Federal Direct PLUS Loan is credited to your account, your parent borrower will receive a paper notification via mail. - The appropriate agency will also credit the North Carolina Need-Based Grant and the North Carolina Education Lottery Scholarship to your student account if you have been awarded these funds.
-If you have been awarded any of these funds, your acceptance of these terms and conditions indicates that you agree to have these funds credited to your student account.
+There are several eligibility edits that must be cleared before funds can be disbursed and this is but one example.